Casecommons/pg_search/README.md

                       trigram: {} # trigram does not use tsvectors }
     ```
-*   You cannot dump a `tsvector` column to `schema.rb`.
-Instead, you need to switch to using the native PostgreSQL SQL format schema dump.
-    In your `config/application.rb` you should set

-        config.active_record.schema_format = :sql

-    Read more about it here: http://guides.rubyonrails.org/migrations.html#types-of-schema-dumps

 Please note that the :against column is only used when the tsvector_column is
 not present for the search type.